 How do you handle the weaknesses of those you work with?
 Do you condemn them and do nothing to help?
 Do you condone and help them maintain the status quo?

 Are you compassionate by complementing them with your strength?

 When you find someone’s weakness, how your strength can make them stronger is what you should find.
 You have weaknesses too, do not forget.
 How about somebody taking advantage of your weakness to make you look stupid?

 “We made the buttons on the screen look so good you’ll want to lick them.”

 Steve Jobs at it again!
 He doesn’t only create great products, but he also knows how to sell them.
 He knows very well how to hammer on the benefits of his offer.
 You may not know how best to sell your product.
 It is not a crime.
 Employ someone who can.

-Great product is just a great product.
+A great product is just a great product.
 That is what it is.
-What if your audience can’t see or can’t relate with what makes it a great product?
-People buy the experience which the value of your product give them.
+What if your audience can’t see or can’t relate to what makes it a great product?
+People buy the experience which the value of your product gives them.